VicoPico/Testhub/README.md

 - Tables do not fetch stack traces by default
 - UI shows loading skeletons instead of blocking

+---

-Extension points (future-ready)
+## Extension points (future-ready)

-- Multiple report formats (JUnit → Pytest → others)
+- Multiple report formats (JUnit, Pytest, others)
 - Flaky test detection heuristics
 - Slow test regression tracking
 - Materialized views for heavy analytics
-- Test ownership & tagging
+- Test ownership and tagging
 - CI deep-linking

 These are planned, not implemented in v1.

+---

-Why Testhub exists
+## Why Testhub exists

 Testhub is intentionally scoped to:

 - feel like a real internal tool
 - highlight backend and data modeling skills
-- demonstrate thoughtful UI/UX engineering
+- thoughtful UI and UX engineering
 - remain fast and pleasant as it grows

 It favors clarity over cleverness and usability over abstraction.

+---

-### Status
+## Status

-🚧 Early development / MVP phase
+Early development / MVP phase